ibm-cloud-docs/vmwaresolutions/services/managing_pio.md

   * PrimaryIO Cloud Manager
   * PrimaryIO Cloud Cache

 * **Lite**.
-The configuration that is deployed uses 6 vCPU and 12 GB RAM of compute and memory.
+The configuration that is deployed uses 6 CPUs and 12 GB RAM of compute and memory.
 The total storage that is allocated for cache and OS is 544 GB per instance.
 The maximum instance in cluster mode is 2.
   * PrimaryIO Cloud Cache

 #### Networking for HDM on IBM Cloud